ThePseudo/thesis-graph-coloring-code/README.md

 ```

 ### Timings
-Streams are expressed in milliseconds, no-streams in seconds
+Streams are expressed in milliseconds, no-streams in seconds.